MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-specify-posting-periods.md

 ---
-title: Specify Posting Periods| Microsoft Docs
+title: Specify Posting Periods
-description: You specify posting start and end dates to set up when users can post to the general ledger.
+description: You specify posting periods (posting start and end dates) to set up when users can post to the general ledger.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP